We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - becoming extremely fascinated with a particular subject matter, fact, or detail

-- experiencing sensations of light and sound more or less powerfully than others
+- experiencing sensations of light and sound more or less strongly than others

 - fixating on particular objects or activities